R&D Heterogeneity and Countercyclical Productivity Dispersion: Quantitative Analysis

 \subsection{Calibration and Estimation}

 We use the baseline model for structural estimation because the only extra parameter in the extended model is $\delta$, the severity of a negative profit shock with a unit magnitude.
-The choice of its value does not affect the other parameters.
+The choice of its value does not affect the other parameters because the shock is exogenous.